astropy/astropy/docs/development/releasing.rst

    * build and upload the Astropy wheels;
    * make and upload the Astropy source release.

 #.
 For the wheel build / upload, follow the `wheel builder README`_
    instructions again.
 Edit the ``.travis.yml`` and ``appveyor.yml`` files to give the release tag to build.
 Check the build has passed on on the Travis-CI interface at https://travis-ci.org/MacPython/astropy-wheels.
 Now follow the instructions in the page above to download the built wheels to a local machine and upload to PyPI.
+If you use the ``wheel_download.py`` script, make sure you loop through all the available OS to get all the wheels.

 #.
 Now the wheels are built and uploaded, you can upload the source release.
    For safety's sake, you may want to clean the repo yet again to make sure